d2l-ai/d2l-en/chapter_introduction/index.md

 worthy to give to new machine learning
 Ph.D. students at Carnegie Mellon University in 2014.
-By now, this task can be accomplished with less than 10 lines of code, putting it firmly into the grasp of programmers.
+By now, this task can be accomplished with under 10 lines of code, putting it firmly within the reach of any programmer.

 ## Success Stories

-AI has a long history of delivering results that would be difficult to accomplish otherwise.
+Artificial intelligence has a long history of delivering results that would be difficult to accomplish otherwise.
-For instance, the mail sorting systems using optical character recognition have been deployed since the 1990s.
+For instance, mail sorting systems using optical character recognition have been deployed since the 1990s.
 This is, after all, the source